 Are you happy with your weight right now?

-Well you need to be aware of your daily calorie intake (initially anyway) and how too many calories can easily creep in to your daily eating ritual without you noticing…this is often a classic reason for weight gain.
+You need to be aware of your daily calorie intake (initially anyway) and how too many calories can easily creep in to your daily eating ritual without you noticing…this is often a classic reason for weight gain.

-Firstly calorie restriction is NOT the only aspect to weight loss, in fact on many occasions it becomes the focus of weight loss, consuming people and becoming an obsession when it really doesn’t need to be.
+Firstly, calorie restriction is NOT the only aspect to weight loss, in fact on many occasions it becomes the focus of weight loss, consuming people and becoming an obsession when it really doesn’t need to be.

 Personally, I never count calories.
 I focus more on eating fresh, natural food.
 Do this regularly and your body will regulate your appetite and you’ll naturally control your calorie intake by eating when erm you’re hungry!